 More details and a registration website will be installed soon.

-final workshop report from a U.S. One Health Zoonotic Disease Prioritization Workshop jointly hosted by the CDC, the U.S. Department of the Interior (DOI), and the U.S. Department of Agriculture (USDA).
+Federal One Health Zoonotic Disease Prioritization Workshop Report Published, AvailableThe Centers for Disease Control (CDC) has posted the final workshop report from a U.S. One Health Zoonotic Disease Prioritization Workshop jointly hosted by the CDC, the U.S. Department of the Interior (DOI), and the U.S. Department of Agriculture (USDA).

 During this workshop, participants from each of these agencies voted on a list of priority zoonotic diseases to be jointly addressed by human, animal, and environmental health sectors in relevant U.S. federal agency programs using a multi-sectoral, One Health approach.
 This was the first time multiple government agencies in the United States worked together to prioritize zoonotic diseases of national concern and is a critical step towards developing a coordinated U.S.-specific approach to One Health.